daknob/mwhois/README.txt

 - db : A folder in which lies the internal database for lookups

 Storage Structure:
-The database that is served by mwhois is using the linux / unix filesystem in order to store content.
+The database that is served by mwhois is using the Linux / Unix filesystem in order to store content.
 There is a  folder  named "db" with two primary sub-folders, "ipv4" and "domains".
 In the first folder, all whois content for IPv4 Addresses is  located,